-Likewise, our Low-Growing Mixture (less than 16 inches high) and Knee-Hi Mixture (less than 24 inches high), have been designed to meet the demand from urban and suburban landscape architects and contractors for low-growing blends.
+There are three Special-Use Mixtures based on height.
+The Super Short Mix (SSMX) which is less than 10 inches high, the Low-Growing Mixture (LGMX) which is less than 16 inches high, and the Knee-Hi Mixture (KHMX) which is less than 24 inches high, have been designed to meet the demand from urban and suburban landscape architects and contractors for low-growing blends.
 These mixtures have a “semi-wild” appearance and can be used along roadsides, in parks, and in commercial and residential developments without looking weedy.
-Neither mixture will need mowing except once in the late fall, if desired.
-Both mixtures are very versatile and contain species that will flourish in either dry or moist situations.
+These mixtures do not require mowing except once in the late fall, if desired.